mnbf9rca/mqtt-to-eventhub/install.md

 [Service]
 Environment=DOTENV_KEY=""
+WorkingDirectory=/home/pi/mqtt-to-eventhub/
 Type=simple
 Restart=always
 RestartSec=1
 User=pi
-ExecStart=/home/pi/mqtt-to-eventhub/.venv/bin/python /home/pi/mqtt-to-eventhub.py
+ExecStart=/home/pi/mqtt-to-eventhub/.venv/bin/python /home/pi/mqtt-to-eventhub/mqtt-to-eventhub.py

 [Install]
 WantedBy=multi-user.target
 ```

-Then save & exit and to ensure the glow.service runs on boot up - Do:  sudo systemctl enable glow.service
+Then save & exit and to ensure the mqtttoeventhub.service runs on boot up - Do:  `sudo systemctl enable mqtttoeventhub.service`

-AS A VERY LAST CHECK - Do: sudo reboot then SSH in again and check the service is active with:  systemctl status glow.service
+AS A VERY LAST CHECK - Do: sudo reboot then SSH in again and check the service is active with:  `systemctl status mqtttoeventhub.service`

 Finally close the SSH terminal.
 The script/service will continue to run surviving any future reboots